France cuts cost of sacking traders to lure banks post-Brexit

 Paris and Frankfurt are at the forefront of a race among European cities to attract London financial services businesses that need a base in the European Union to continue serving customers in the bloc after Britain leaves in March 2019.

-France has stepped up efforts to attract London banks to Paris after the election of President Emmanuel Macron, who has cut taxes and taken steps to make labour laws more flexible.
+France has stepped up efforts to attract London banks to Paris after the election of President Emmanuel Macron, who has cut taxes and taken steps to make labor laws more flexible.

 France’s lower house of parliament approved the measures late on Thursday, just days after Paris was picked to host the European Banking Authority (EBA), giving new momentum to its bid to attract banking jobs after Brexit.

-Goldman Sachs (GS.N) has already said it will make Paris and Frankfurt its European hubs after Brexit.
+Goldman Sachs has already said it will make Paris and Frankfurt its European hubs after Brexit.

 Reporting by Simon Carraud and Emile Picy; Writing by Michel Rose.
 Editing by Jane Merriman